RosemaryOjwang/House-Letting-Agency/README.md

 4. Activate the virtual environment using;
     * for windows use `env\Scripts\activate`
-    * for Linux and MacOS use `source env/bin/activate`
+    * for Linux and MacOS use `source env/bin/activate`.
+The same applies for Gitbash.

 5. Run requirements file to install libraries using the following;
 `pip install -r requirements.txt`